 Why would you want a llama?
 If you have raised other livestock you will quickly see that llamas eat less, are easy on pastures, poop in one spot, are very intelligent, beautiful and graceful.
-They also produce wool that can be harvested each spring and used to make yarn and other wool products.
+If you want to raise a livestock that will keep your pastures trimmed, our easy to care for, don't make noise, do not destroy your grass fields and don't make tons of manure then you have found the perfect fit!
+Many of us our also looking for a livestock that we can get something from, but maybe feel that we don't want to eat them and they are far less expensive to take care of then a horse.
+They produce wool that can be harvested each spring and used to make yarn and other wool products.
 Their manure makes excellent compost for gardens and plants.
 Llamas are gentle companions for all ages and easy to handle.
+Many enjoy taking them for walks.
 Because they are so gentle, llamas often are taken to hospitals, nursing homes, schools, parades, and public events.
 You can also teach them to pull a cart and use them for packing and livestock guards.
+A llamas average life span is 18-25 years.
 What are llamas used for?
 Some llamas are kept merely as pets, while others have a job as a guard or pack llama.
 Llamas can be shown in 4-H or open shows.
 They also can be taught to pull a cart.
 The wool of a llama is very soft and lanolin-free.
 It is used for spinning, felting, crocheting, knitting, and weaving.

 Can I own just one llama?
 A llama should never be kept alone.
 Llamas have a strong herd instinct and do best with other llamas.
 Llamas can also be kept with goats, sheep, and alpacas as guards.

 What do llamas eat?
 A llama requires pasture in the summer and hay in the winter.
 Llamas do well on mainly good quality, grass with a little bit of alfalfa.
 One llama will eat about a bale of hay a week.
 Feeding high quality feed and minerals will yield a healthy llama.